 The journal publishes:

-The journal is a quarterly published in Polish and English.
+The journal is a quarterly published in English and Polish.

 The manuscripts submitted for publication in the “Journal of Ultrasonography” should be prepared in the MS Word program using font 12 (e.g. Arial, Times New Roman) and double-spaced.
-The volume of a paper (i.e. text only, excluding the title page, abstract, references and figures) should not exceed 3000 words for a review paper, 2000 words for an original paper and 1000 words for a case report, 1200 words for a short communication and 1500 words for a letter to the editor.
+The volume of a paper (i.e. text only, excluding references and figures) should not exceed 3000 words for a review paper, 2000 words for an original paper and 1200 words for a short communication, and 1500 words for a letter to the editor.
 Measures and denominations should conform to the international system of units (SI).